twostraws/Inferno/README.md

 ### Warping Loupe

-A `layerEffect()` shader that creates a circular zoom effect over a precise location, with variable zoom around the touch area to create a glass orb-like effect.
+A `layerEffect()` shader creates a circular zoom effect over a precise location, with variable zoom around the touch area to create a glass orb-like effect.

 **Parameters:**

-- `size`: The size of the whole image, in user-space.
+- `size`: The size of the whole image in user-space.
 - `touch`: The location the user is touching, where the zoom should be centered.
 - `maxDistance`: How big to make the zoomed area.
 Try starting with 0.05.
 - `zoomFactor`: How much to zoom the contents of the loupe.